Before one can firmly answer such a question lets first define the Work Function (WF) and the Contact Potential Difference (CPD).

 $$\Phi=-\mu + V_{sdp}$$

-A word of caution.
+A word of caution

 The potential plotted above is one-dimensional.
 It is so, because electron’s trajectory is one-dimensional.

 It is important to keep in mind that the trajectory is submerged in a three-dimensional space.
 Only 3D electric fields can produce such a potential from the surface dipole on a finite surface.
-A 1D dipole can generate only an step-function potential.
-That means that in 1D the surface dipole potential does not decay to zero with the growing distance from the dipole and $ \Phi=-\mu$ .
+A 1D dipole can generate only a step-function potential.
+That means that in 1D world, the surface dipole potential does not decay to zero with the growing distance from the dipole and $ \Phi=-\mu$ .

 Work function for negative dipole